 What happens if I sell my home in the UK while non-resident?

 This is a complicated situation.
 The first thing to check is that you are definitely non-resident.
 If you are a UK resident, you will be fully liable to CGT on disposals of assets located anywhere in the world, not just your UK-located assets.

-Note that you will have the UK annual exemption (£12,300 for 2020/21) to offset any gain which is not covered by private residence relief.
+Note that you will have the UK annual exempt amount (£12,300 for 2021/22) to offset any gain which is not covered by private residence relief.